 In accordance with the external framework and in order to increase the effectiveness of the board work, the Board of Directors has established separate working committees to assist the Board in preparing matters, belonging to the competence of the Board and to decide in matters delegated by the Board.
 The duties of the Board Committees, as well as working procedures, are defined in the Charter.
 Each Committee regularly reports on its work to the Board.
-The minutes are communicated to the Board.

 The Board Audit Committee